-The United States is in a recession, and, as a result, conditions within the global credit markets and the U.S. real estate credit markets in particular continue to experience historic levels of dislocation and stress.
-The economic downturn and the disruptions in the capital markets have increased the cost of, and decreased our ability to obtain, new debt and equity capital at reasonable prices.
-The longer these conditions persist, the greater the probability that these factors could have an adverse effect on our operations and financial results.
-The current economic conditions also make it difficult to price and finance new investment opportunities on attractive terms.
-While we are starting to see some signs of stabilization in the markets, we do not know if adverse conditions will again intensify or the full extent to which the disruptions will affect us.
-Continued weak economic conditions could also adversely impact the financial condition of one or more of our tenants and therefore, could make a tenant bankruptcy and payment default on the related lease or loan more likely.
+The United States remains in a recession, and, as a result, conditions within the global credit markets and the U.S. real estate credit markets in particular continue to experience dislocation and stress.
+While we are beginning to see signs of economic improvementand stabilization in the equity markets, the debt markets are still difficult at best, and we do not know if adverse conditions will again intensify or the full extent to which the disruptions will affect us.
+In addition, conditions continue to make it difficult to price and finance new investment opportunities on attractive terms.
+We believe it will be some time before the United States has recovered from the recession, and as a result the continued weak economic conditions could still adversely impact the financial condition of one or more of our tenants and therefore, could make a tenant bankruptcy and payment default on the related lease or loan more likely.
 Currently, all of our properties are fully leased and all of our tenants and our borrower are current and paying in accordance with their leases and loan, respectively.
 In addition, no balloon payments are due under our mortgage notes payable until 2010, and the only mortgage note that matures in 2010 has three annual extension options through 2013.

 Our ability to make new investments is highly dependent upon external financing.
 Our principal external financing sources generally include the issuance of equity securities, the issuance of long-term mortgages secured by properties and borrowings under our line of credit.
-Recent market conditions have affected the trading price of our common stock, however, the price has improved over the past few months and closed at \$13.92 on July 24, 2009, which represents a 71% increase to our average closing stock price of \$8.16 during the first quarter of 2009.
 The market for long-term mortgages continues to be frozen as the collateralized mortgage-backed securities, or CMBS, market has virtually disappeared.
 With the closure of the CMBS market, many banks are not lending on commercial real estate as they are no longer able to sell these loans to the CMBS market and are not willing or able to keep these loans on their balance sheets.
 We are now seeing banks only willing to issue medium-term mortgages, between two to five years, at substantially less favorable terms.
 As a result, we intend to focus on using medium-term mortgages to finance our real estate until the market for long-term mortgages returns.
 Our ability to increase the availability under our line of credit is dependent upon us pledging additional properties as collateral.
 Traditionally, we have pledged new properties to the line of credit as we arrange for long-term mortgages for these pledged properties.
 Currently, only nine of our properties do not have long-term mortgages, and eight of those are pledged as collateral under our line of credit.
-Our line of credit matures in December 2009, however, we intend to exercise our option to extend the term for an additional year, through December 2010, unless we are able to secure more favorable financing.
+Our line of credit matures in December 2009, however, we intend to exercise our option to extend the term for an additional year, through December 2010.

-If we are able to raise debt or equity capital in the near term, in addition to continuing to invest in industrial and commercial real property, we will also seek to expand our investments to other categories such as retail and medical properties.
-In addition, we also intend to seek to expand our mortgage lending activity to include purchasing mortgage loans from banks and CMBS pools.
+On November 4, 2009, we entered into an Open Market Sale Agreement (the "Open Market Sale Agreement") with Jefferies & Company, Inc. ("Jefferies") under which we may, from time to time, offer and sell shares of our common stock with an aggregate sales price of up to \$25.0 million through Jefferies, or to Jefferies, for resale.
+To date, we have not sold any common stock under the Open Market Sale Agreement.
+If we are able to raise equity capital in the near term, in addition to continuing to invest in industrial and commercial real property, we will also seek to expand our investments to other categories such as retail and medical properties.
+In addition, we also intend to expand our mortgage lending activity to include purchasing mortgage loans from banks and CMBS pools.